Remitly/deint/README.md

 ## Coding Exercise

-The specific piece of code we'd like to see written is a "DSL" or library that developers will use to *define workflows* for this batch processing system.
+What we'd like to see is a "DSL" or library that developers will use to *define workflows* for this batch processing system.
 To be very clear about scope: We are not expecting any specific business logic, nor are we expecting you to implement an execution engine to actually run these tasks.
 It's *just* the DSL that allows someone to specify a workflow.

 Additionally, there are a wide range of tradeoffs available in a batch processing system, and a wide range of features that can be implemented in such a DSL.  *Please feel free to make any tradeoffs you feel would be reasonable, and to implement features that you think would be interesting or relevant* - we only ask that you document these decisions in a README.
 To seed you with some ideas for features, I've made a small list below (not a checklist, purely meant to be illustrative):